rgvlee/EntityFrameworkCore.Testing/README.md

 # Moq

 ## Creating a mocked DbContext
-There are two ways you can create the mocked `DbContext`:
+There are two ways you can create the mocked DbContext:

 ### Creating by type
-This method requires that you have a `DbContext` with a constructor that has a single `DbContextOptions<TDbContext>` or `DbContextOptions` parameter - with the most specific constructor being used.
+This requires you to have a DbContext with a constructor that has a single DbContextOptions<TDbContext> or DbContextOptions parameter - with the most specific constructor being used.
+For more information have a look at the [documentation provided by Microsoft](https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/in-memory#add-a-constructor-for-testing) regarding adding such a constructor.

 ``` C#
 public class MyDbContext : DbContext